File family court documents online

 - accepted, you will receive an email confirming your documents have been filed

-- rejected, you will receive an email stating your documents have not been filed, the reasons for the rejection and confirming any payments will be refunded
+- rejected, you will receive an email stating your documents have not been filed, the reasons for the rejection and confirming your credit or debit card has not been charged

 If your documents are rejected, you can address the reason(s) for the rejection by revising your documents and resubmitting the revised documents together with any applicable court filing fee(s) to the court.